orwashams/sytoro/README.md

 - [ ] Setup local storage
 - [ ] Add IPC communication for file system actions
 - [ ] Setup CI/CD

+# Questions

+- How would we handle multiple windows?

+# Thoughts

+# Design

+## Dashboard:

+- A